 That doesn’t mean Tarik was shy, quiet, or otherwise reserved.
 Nothing could be farther from the truth.
 He was showy, blustery, full of himself and all too willing to inform you of his superior expertise an all matters arcane.
 But, it took a lot out of him.
-He served the Tower in Renk for three centuries.
-It depleted him.
+Serving in the Tower in Renk for three centuries depleted him.

 Back at the lagoon, Tarik quickly settled back into his old existence.
 As a first step, he moved his living quarters beneath the lagoon, to cut down on unwanted visitors.
 For most people, that would be an impossible proposition, but not for Tarik.
 For a wizard of his talent, moving his abode beneath the lagoon was almost trivial.